-In 2015, the National Maternity Strategy said “there is a lack of choice for expectant mothers” by international standards.
+The National Maternity Strategy states that “there is a lack of choice for expectant mothers”.
 It proposed a model of care that “represents a fundamental overhaul of services” which are currently “largely consultant-led and hospital-based”.

-One service that offers a different choice is a midwifery-led unit which is designed for women who prefer little or no medical intervention.
+One service that offers a different choice is a midwifery-led unit which is designed for those who prefer little or no medical intervention.
 They have been shown to decrease the risk of interventions and increase maternal satisfaction.
 Yet, in spite of being introduced here in 2004, there are only two units in the entire country.

 So, why does the Irish health service offer so little choice for expectant mothers even though an overhaul was promised years ago?

 HELP US INVESTIGATE

 We want to investigate if this lack of choice is what people should expect when they’re expecting, by comparing Irish practices to best international practice.

-A study in 2017 which examined midwife-led care in Ireland concluded that it is “a safe option that could be offered to a large proportion of healthy pregnant women”.
+A study which examined midwife-led care in Ireland concluded that it is “a safe option that could be offered to a large proportion of healthy pregnant women”.
 Yet, there has been no increase in unit numbers since they were first introduced.
 We want to find out what is causing this delay.

-We want to look into the decision process behind the provision of services, such as home births and midwifery-led care, to find out how decisions such as the threatened closure in Cavan are made.
+We want to look into the decision process behind the provision of services, such as home births and midwifery-led care.
 We will do this by talking to those involved as well as through freedom of information (FOI) requests.